 Winning your Friends:

-Now, away from responding, there are other ways that you can engage your audience.
-You can share ideas, ask questions and ask for feedback straight from them and even create unique opportunities for participation; as for example you may decide to use a third party application to run a contest or you can even keep things simple by asking friends to upload photographs using your result for a possibility to win.
-Now, I pulled up to examples of Facebook content that I think is a really good job of demonstrating this idea of engagement.
-The first comes from LL Bean Inc;
+Now, other than responding, there are other ways that you can engage with your audience.
+You can share ideas, ask questions, ask for feedback straight from them or even create unique opportunities for participation; as for example you may decide to use a third party application to run a contest or you can even keep things simple by asking friends to upload photographs using your result for a possibility to win.
+I pulled up an example of Facebook content that I think is a really good job of demonstrating this idea of engagement.

 Now along the top here, you’ll notice that we have some other options likes, reach, visits, posts and people and here we can explore the various contents.
 So, if I click on the likes we can get a granular view of exactly what’s happening.
-Here at the top we were historical timeline and we can adjust the dates on the right-hand side and if I scroll down we can even see are unlikes organic likes and paid likes before running paid promotion.
-You?ll find that these charts and graphs are all unique to each section and I encourage you to explore them in your own time and make a habit of checking in on your Facebook analytics daily because being familiar with your data will help you make key growth decisions.
+Here at the top, is our historical timeline and we can adjust the dates on the right-hand side and if I scroll down we can even see are un-likes, organic likes and paid likes before running a paid promotion.
+You will find that these charts and graphs are all unique to each section and I encourage you to explore them in your own time.
+Make a habit of checking in on your Facebook analytics daily, because being familiar with your data will help you make key growth decisions.